 If you have tests as an ESFP, then we hope this article will give you a better insight into an ESFP.
 Let’s dive in!

 The ESFP, or the Entertainer, is one of the of the “16 personality types” that we see in several different models based on the work of Carl Jung.
 These models include the Myers-Briggs Type Indicator (MBTI) and Keirsey Temperament Sorter, among others.

 ESFP stands for Extroversion, Sensing, Feeling and Perceiving.
 This indicates that the ESFP is a person who is energized by spending time with others, who focuses on facts and details, who makes decisions based on emotions and values, and who prefers to be spontaneous and flexible.

 The ESFP takes great pleasure in the things around them and thoroughly enjoys living in the moment.
 Often, they get caught up in the excitement of the moment and want others to feel that way too.
 They are playful with an open sense of humour and others tend to find them encouraging and warming.

-With your natural love of people and strong interpersonal skills, you may frequently find yourself in the role of peacemaker, whether you desire it or not.
-Others seek you for this role because you appear empathetic and genuinely concerned for the well-being of others.
-You can’t handle being bored; you live for excitement and drama, which can sometimes be a detriment.
-With your strong powers of observation, you tend to sense when something is wrong much sooner than other people.
+With the ESFPs natural love of people and strong interpersonal skills, they may frequently find themselves in the role of peacemaker, whether they desire it or not.
+Others seek ESTPs for this role because they appear empathetic and genuinely concerned for the well-being of others.
+Entertainers tend to be generous with their time and love chatting to others, and other types see this clearly.

 Strengths and Weaknesses of ESFPs